RahulTheresaraj/Tiny-Federated-Learning/README.md

 *****

 #### Sprint 2
-Duration: 02/4/2023 - 02/17/2023
+Duration: 02/16/2023 - 03/01/2023
 ##### Tasks to be Completed
-1. Research on unsupervised object detection.
+1. Research on Federated learning
-2. Research on Federated learning.
+2. Research on Different Algorithms on Federated learning